mdibl/pipeline-prep/package_documentation.md

 # About This Project

-Pipeline-prep project's goal is in two folds - first create a set reusable modules used to pre-index the reference before running a given data pipeline - second create an automation to run the pre-indexing step.
+Pipeline-prep project's goal is in two folds - first create a set reusable modules used to pre-index the reference before running a given data pipeline - second create an automation that triggers pre-indexing of the reference each time one of the following events happen:
+  1) A new version of the alignment tool was installed, or
+  2) A new release of the reference was downloaded

 The goals :
   1) For each alignment tool, create a stable process that Pre-Indexes the reference genome/transcripome